What is Margin Trading? A Comprehensive Guide

-We have now covered the basics of margin trading and how to mitigate risks.
-So, how to start margin trading?
+We have covered the basics of margin trading and how to mitigate risks.
+How to start margin trading?

-You can start by picking an exchange.
-Not all crypto exchanges offer margin trading.
-Also, there might be certain restrictions based on your location and other factors.
-Exchanges margin trading offers differ on a variety of factors.
-For instance, the maximum leverage that they offer, fees and trading terms.
+You can start by picking an exchange – not all platforms offer margin trading.
+Equally important, there might be certain restrictions based on your location, and other factors.

-Now that you know what is margin trading, why not try it in practice?
-CoinMetro offers a margin trading platform with a 3x leverage.
-Trading indicators and other tools are integrated to the exchange.
-So, you can pick the indicators you wish to help you with trading.
+Now that you know what margin trading is, why not try it in practice?
+CoinMetro offers a Margin Trading platform with a 5x leverage.
+There are trading indicators and other handy tools available to help you with trading.